jasmineby65/CMEE-Coursework/week2/README.md

 &nbsp;

 # tuple.py
-Print the latin name, common name, and mass of each birds in blocks by species
+Print the latin name, common name, and mass of each birds in blocks by species.
 Language: python3

 ### Usage